Understanding the new tax law

 Our View:

-- Clients should stay up to date on any developments and consult with their J.P.
-Morgan team and tax advisor to assess any impact on them, their family and their businesses.
+- This is complex and we can help: Clients should consult with their J.P.
+Morgan team and tax advisor to assess the new law’s potential impact on them, their family and their businesses

 Our insights can help navigate a changing landscape